-Table 6-1 shows the estimation results.
+Table 7.6 shows the estimation results.
 Both inflation gap and output gap have statistically significant estimates with correct sign.
-The magnitude of coefficients are smaller than original Taylor assumption of 0.5.
-If the inflation rate rises 1 percentage point, the nominal interest rate rises 1.34 percentage point, since the "real" interest rate responds by 0.34 percentage point.
-If the output gap moves positively (over heating) by 1 percentage point, then the nominal interest rate rises by 0.127 percent, assuming no change in the inflation rate.
+The magnitude of coefficients are smaller than the original Taylor assumption of 0.5.
+If the inflation rate rises 1 percentage point, the nominal interest rate rises 1.34 percentage points, since the "real" interest rate responds by 0.34 percentage point.
+If the output gap moves positively (overheating) by 1 percentage point, then the nominal interest rate rises by 0.127 percent, assuming no change in the inflation rate.